Access over Ownership

 If you ever thought about iPhone photography in a bit more depth, you might have tried Polar, Snapseed and co.
 Of the mobile photo editing apps, VSCO clearly sticks out for one reason: The app promises and deliver true professional film simulations, that are en par with what you would get from tools like Lightroom.
 A basic set is free, the best presets though are available via In-App Purchase.

 Basic photo editing, directly in the browser.
 If you have ever thought about getting Photoshop Elements or GIMP, give Pixlr a shot first.
 The cool thing about this tool is the connection between Smartphone and and Desktop availability.

 Similar to Pixlr, Canva offers some good basic photo editing functions - directly in the browser.
 Additionally, Canva has a really good layout editor, which can be used for banners, infographics and the likes.
 Edited photos can be passed directly into working designs.

 The main purpose of Infogram is to create professional-looking infographics.
 It does that so well, that it is actually used by editorial companies and newsrooms world-wide.
 Infogram comes with loads of presets and templates, making it simple to get started with your Infographic project.

 “Can you teach me photoshop so I can make pretty Facebook posts?” - a question I would often hear from Social media manages describes the dilemma of professional design software quite well.
-With Spark, Adobe is set out to fix that issue, bringing a design tool that is targetted to design simple layouts with texts for everyday use.
+With Express, Adobe is set out to fix that issue, bringing a design tool that is targetted to design simple layouts with texts for everyday use.

 Of all the sketching tools available for tablets, Autodesk Sketchbook is my favourite - the balance between simplicity, useful helpers like onscreen rulers and complex layers and brushes makes it the perfect sketching tool for me. however, make sure you try out some others like Paper or Procreate